konstructio/kubefirst-live/README.md

 ### Promotion

-A couple of days before the stream, we will share on our [Twitter account](https://twitter.com/kubefirst), [LinkedIn page](https://www.linkedin.com/company/kubefirst/), [Slack community](https://kubefirst.io/slack), and in other related communities.
+A couple of days before the stream, we will share on our [Twitter account](https://twitter.com/konstructio) (maybe on the [Kubefirst Twitter account](https://twitter.com/kubefirst) and [Colony Twitter account](https://twitter.com/flywithcolony) also depending if it's relevant for any of these products audience), [LinkedIn page](https://www.linkedin.com/company/konstructio/), [Slack community](https://konstruct.io/slack), and in other related communities.
 We will tag your company.
 To help us spread the words, a retweet and repost with your company's social media or even your personal ones are more than welcome.

 ### During the Show

 As mentioned before, you will receive an invitation for the pre-livestream.
 It is where we'll ensure audio, video, screen share, and font size are correct.
 We can also discuss some last-minute questions you may have.
 At the time the show is starting, we will put a 30-second countdown: during that time, microphones will be muted automatically, and unmuted automatically once the countdown is finished.
 At that point, the show is a go, with the host welcoming people, and introducing the topic.
-We'll introduce the kubefirst team first, and will welcome you to the show, at which point, you can introduce yourself in any way you want.
+We'll introduce the Konstruct team first, and will welcome you to the show, at which point, you can introduce yourself in any way you want.

 At any time during the livestream, you are welcome, and strongly encouraged)to interject, comment or ask questions.
 We will do the same when you talk about your product or demo something.
 It's hard in a livestream to find the perfect moment to say something, so don't be afraid to cut someone mid-sentence: we'll do the same.